 Development of my recipe for Nutella Thumbprint Cookies was originally motivated by the need to use up some egg whites that were languishing in the fridge.
 Thus, the base of these cookies is made using a meringue-type mixture, which when baked, is amazingly crisp and light.

 Let’s face it, we all need a few recipes that use up excess egg whites… I have no idea where they all come from, but there always seem to be a couple looking to be used.
 These chocolate hazelnut cookies make a delicious change from the usual egg-white options of meringues and macaron.
 Although we also have plenty of other unusual egg white recipes on Gluten Free Alchemist.
-Favourites include proper white Angel Food Cake (adored at Christmas), a trio of Nutty Cookie Mounds, some particularly divine Chocolate Espresso Puddle Cookies, our Soft Italian Amaretti Cookies and delightful Orange & Raspberry Friands.
+Favourites include proper white Angel Food Cake (adored at Christmas), a trio of Nutty Cookie Bites, some particularly divine Chocolate Espresso Puddle Cookies, our Soft Italian Amaretti Cookies and delightful Orange & Raspberry Friands.